MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/code-components-alm.md

 > [!NOTE]
 > At this time, SolutionPackager differs from using `pac solution clone` in that it can be used incrementally to export changes from a Dataverse solution.

-If you are combining code components with other solution elements like tables, model-driven, and canvas apps you would normally not need the `cdsproj` project build, but instead, you would move the built artifacts from the `pcfproj` into the solution package folder before re-packing it for import.
+If you are combining code components with other solution elements like tables, model-driven, and canvas apps you would normally not need the `cdsproj` project build, but instead, you would move the built artifacts from the `pcfproj` into the solution package folder before repacking it for import.

 Once a solution that contains a code component is unpacked using `SolutionPackager /action: Extract`, it will look similar to: